Vincent-Talen/BIN2-P8/README.md

 studies the impact of rising temperatures and changes in Gammarus body size induced by warming on population dynamics and benthic organic matter dynamics in freshwater systems.
 A biological model was created in R to simulate scenarios with different temperatures that helps to get to the desired conclusions, and with that improving the ability to predict the impact of climate change on carbon stocks and ecosystem functions.

-For this project the supplied R code from the chosen research article was adapted greatly, improving reproducability by making the code modular and dynamic instead of terribly hard-coded.
+For this project the supplied R code from the chosen research article was adapted greatly, improving reproducibility by making the code modular and dynamic instead of terribly hard-coded.
 A scientific article was written in Rmarkdown and LaTeX, about the subject and the adaptations in the code.